 Like all airports in Canada, the airport is open 24 hours a day, 365 days a year.

-Scheduled regional passenger flights, flight training for future pilots, charter flights (companies, sports teams, musical groups, etc.), emergency medical flights, civil security, customs and catering.
+The companies on the airport grounds offer scheduled regional passenger flights, flight training for future pilots, charter flights (companies, sports teams, musical groups, etc.), emergency medical flights, civil security, customs and catering.

 The airport has six runways.